dylan1226-ux/Low-Frequency-RSI-Trading/README.md

 - backtest: a comprehensive strategy to simulate trading with asset allocation and specific trading rules

-- data: data preprocessing (please use your own data)
+- data: data preprocessing (please use your data)

 - visualization: graphing tool for signal, pnl, and heatmap